FINA5523 Financial Statement Analysis and Business Valuation

 - This unit considers the different types of information that investors and analysts use to assess a firm's performance and value.
 It explores the usefulness, quality and reliability of company reports and other publicly available information sources.
 Analytical techniques covered include ratio analysis; fundamental analysis; cash flow analysis; pro forma analysis; inventory and non-current asset analysis; and off-balance sheet analysis.

 - Students are able to (1) outline the financial reporting system and importance of financial reporting quality; (2) apply financial statement analysis to the various financial and investment decisions; (3) measure fundamental or intrinsic firm values; (4) recognise and identify value-added business strategies and activities; (5) explain the relevance of cash flows, dividends, earnings/profitability and book values in firm valuation; and (6) explore and evaluate what determines a firm's price-earnings ratio (P/E) and other multiples.

-- Typically this unit is assessed in the following ways: (1) individual assessment ; (2) team project and presentation; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) individual assessment ; (2) team project and presentation; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Dr Mahmoud Agha (Semester 1), Dr Russell Poskitt (Semester 2)

 - for Master of Commerce and Master of Professional Accounting students: FINA5432 Introduction to Finance (or equivalent); for Master of Applied Finance students: ECON5541 Economics for Business: Applications and Policy

 MGMT5610 Applied Professional Business Communications

 Graduate Certificate in Finance students: none